 Solving society's most challenging problems-from responding to natural disasters to improving human health and well-being, from protecting national security to making sense of big data, from exploring the connections between gender and technology to utilizing GIS for humanitarian efforts-calls for approaches that transcend traditional disciplinary boundaries.
 Precise computational models are needed to learn from the vast datasets available.
-Scientific theory needs to describe the complex relationships we encounter in the ecosystem we live in, networked with an increasing number of virtual friends, collaborators, and customers.
+Scientific theory needs to describe the complex relationships we encounter in the ecosystem we live in, one that includes complex and overlapping networks with an increasing number of virtual friends, collaborators, and customers.